Domestic Violence Georgia: Know Your Rights and Options

 Domestic Violence Help in Georgia

 Once you are in a safe location, you may want to pursue a family violence protective order against the aggressor.
-Before doing so, however, it’s a good idea to reach out to an attorney to better understand your legal options.
+Before doing so, however, it’s a good idea to reach out to an attorney to understand your legal options better.

-The Waltman Firm is proud to serve individuals who need a knowledgeable domestic violence attorney in Marietta, GA or the North Atlanta area.
-Attorney Holly Waltman will review and investigate every detail of your case and strategize an effective strategy for your personal situation.
+The Waltman Firm is proud to serve individuals who need a knowledgeable domestic violence attorney in Marietta, GA, or North Atlanta.
+Attorney Holly Waltman will review and investigate every detail of your case and strategize an effective strategy for your situation.
 We will fight diligently to protect your rights, help you acquire a protective order, and/or represent you in any applicable legal proceedings.

 What to Do If You’re Facing Domestic Violence Charges in Georgia

-In Georgia, acts involving family violence and intimate partner violence are punished severely compared to similar acts against other persons.
+In Georgia, acts involving family violence and intimate partner violence are punished severely compared to similar actions against others.
 For instance, a person who commits domestic violence battery for the first time may be facing misdemeanor charges.
 Any subsequent conviction will be charged as a felony, punishable by up to 5 years in prison.

-For those reasons and more, it is vital that you consult a reputable criminal defense attorney if you have been accused of committing family violence in Georgia.
+For those reasons, you must consult a reputable criminal defense attorney if you have been accused of committing family violence in Georgia.
 When you reach out to The Waltman Firm, we will work tirelessly to dispute the allegations against you with overwhelming evidence so you can begin moving forward.

 Domestic Violence Georgia Punishment